Difference between revisions of "Livingstone Sunhwa" - Pindula

 Human Remains

-Human remains believed to be those of Livingstone were found in a valley-like stream scattered all over the place.
-[1]
+Human remains believed to be those of Livingstone were found on 24 June 2022 in a valley-like stream scattered all over the place.
+[3]

 A leaked internal Zimbabwe Republic Police (ZRP) memo claimed that the St Mathias Tsonzo High school pupil could have committed suicide.